Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Mainly: what happens if you leave the corporation?
 In this scenario, getting a life insurance policy out might create tax problems.
 At the same time, you might not want to leave the term life insurance in the company since that would only benefit the remaining shareholders.
 So if you are planning to take out a corporation owned life insurance policy, make sure you include it in your exit strategy.

 Also, ensure the tax advantages of purchasing a corporate-owned life insurance do exist.
-Typically, the proceeds of a life insurance policy minus its adjusted cost basis can be added to the company’s (or holding company) capital dividend account.
+Typically, the life insurance proceeds policy minus its adjusted cost basis can be added to the company’s (or holding company) capital dividend account.
 Then, the capital dividend account can be distributed tax-free among shareholders through a capital dividend.
 However, if the capital dividend account’s balance is negative, the shareholders will receive less than the intended amount or, in the worst-case scenario, no money at all.

 Thirdly, if the company does experience financial difficulty, shouldering the annual insurance cost can prove difficult, particularly if several key employees are insured.